 With their principle of being loyal to the country which they live in.
-The Druzes of the Golan heights are in a tricky position.
+The Druzes of the Golan Heights are in a tricky position.
 The Druze in Syria were supporters of the Assad regime.
-After Israel captured the Golan height following talks and peace negotiations of give it back to Syria, the Golan Druzes don’t want to be seen as traitors.
+After Israel captured the Golan height following talks and peace negotiations of giving it back to Syria, the Golan Druzes don’t want to be seen as traitors.

 If they will declare loyalty to the state of Israel and then there will be a peace agreement between Israel and Syria and Israel will give back the Golan and they will be back under Syrian control they will be seen as traitors by the Syrians.